Sebastianschmid1/Bachelorarbeit/README.md

 `setup.bat`
 3. Enter Your Api-Key
 4. Select app to run
-5. Open in your browser `http://localhost:8501/`
+5. Open in your browser `http://localhost:8501/` for gpt or `http://localhost:8500/` for embeddings

 ## Unix/Linux/Mac

 1. Open a terminal in the project directory.
-2. Run the following command to make the shell script executable:
+2. Run the following command to execute the shell script:
 `source setup.sh`
 3. Enter Your Api-Key
 4. Select app to run
-5. Open in your browser `http://localhost:8501/`
+5. Open in your browser `http://localhost:8501/` for gpt or `http://localhost:8500/` for embeddings

+## Unix/Linux/Mac with SSH if you want to run it permanent

+1. Open a terminal in the project directory.
+2. Run the following command to give permission to run nohup:
+`chmod +x setup.sh`
+4. Run the following command to execute the shell script:
+`nohup ./setup.sh`
+5. Enter Your Api-Key
+6. Select app to run
+5. Open in your browser `http://HOSTENAME:8501/` for gpt or `http://HOSTENAME:8500/` for embeddings

 ### How to install manually